citp/privacy-policy-historical/j/jc/jcn/jcnlx.com.md

-> *The following text is extracted and transformed from the jcnlx.com privacy policy that was archived on 2014-12-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141218203114id_/https%3A//secure.my.jobs/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jcnlx.com privacy policy that was archived on 2015-11-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151102214846id_/https%3A//secure.my.jobs/privacy) for the most accurate reproduction.*

 # Privacy policy for My.jobs

 This Privacy Policy covers the collection, use and disclosure of information collected through the My.jobs website, owned and operated by DirectEmployers Association (hereafter, “DE”, “We”, “Us”).
+This Privacy Policy describes how DirectEmployers Association collects and uses the personal information you provide.
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.

 [ ](https://privacy.truste.com/privacy-seal/DirectEmployers-Association/validation?rid=39667ce1-6884-4b85-a86b-cd9a659f9e31 "TRUSTe online privacy certification")

-DirectEmployers Association has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe's program requirements](http://www.truste.com/privacy-program-requirements/) including transparency, accountability and choice regarding the collection and use of your personal information.
-The TRUSTe program does not cover information that may be collected through downloadable software.
-The TRUSTe program covers only information that is collected through the My.jobs website and does not cover information that may be collected through any mobile applications, devices or third party affiliates and partners.
+The TRUSTe program covers only information that is collected through this website http://my.jobs, and does not cover information that may be collected through software downloaded from the website.

-TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy Trustmark and innovative trust solutions.
-If you have questions or complaints regarding our privacy policy or practices, please contact us at [privacy@my.jobs](mailto:privacy@my.jobs).
-If you are not satisfied with our response you can contact [TRUSTe here](http://watchdog.truste.com/pvr.php?page=complaint).
+In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe seal.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at [ https://feedback-form.truste.com/watchdog/request](https://feedback-form.truste.com/watchdog/request).

 ### Information Collection and Use